concur/developer.concur.com/oauth-20/revoking-access-tokens.markdown

 ## Revoking a specific access token

-To revoke a specific access token for a user, make this API call:
+To revoke an access token on behalf of a user:

 ```
 POST https://www.concursolutions.com/net2/oauth2/revoketoken.ashx